 Bulgaria’s caretaker government extends accommodation scheme for Ukrainian refugees

-The statement said that the extension was “with the current conditions”.
+The government information service said that the scheme was extended “under the currently valid conditions”.

-A total of 11 019 were accommodated through the programme of state support for accommodation, according to the portal.
+A total of 153 805 have been registered for temporary protection, while 8992 are accommodated through the state scheme, according to the portal.

 Please support independent journalism by clicking on the ‘become a patron’ button below and signing up to become a Patreon supporter of The Sofia Globe.
 For as little as three euro a month or the equivalent in other currencies, you can support The Sofia Globe via patreon.com: